 Required data from school districts and assistance in data collection

-Contact information for every school district’s designated homeless education liaison
+Contact information for every school district’s designated Education of Homeless Children and Youth liaison

 Free posters and brochures for distribution in your schools and community